 - Parental status: "Parent," "Not a Parent," and "Unknown"

 You can also exclude specific demographic groups from seeing your ads.
-If you know the great majority of your customers are senior citizens and want to use your budget trying to reach only people in that age group, you can set your campaign to exclude all age groups from seeing your ads except "65 or more".
+If you know the majority of your customers are senior citizens and want to focus exclusively on this segment, you can set up your campaign to exclude all age groups except "65 or more".

-Bear in mind though, that the more targets that you apply, the fewer people will see your ads.
-Test combinations of targets to see which bring in the most business.
+Bear in mind that the more specific you are with your targeting, the fewer people will see your ads.
+Test various combinations of targeting to see which brings you the most conversions.

 To set demographic targeting in your campaign:

 - Go to the Display Network tab in your Google Ads account